mjvdende/mjvdende-com/source/_posts/ci-cd-pipeline-in-one-day.md

 Last week I have had an interview with a recruiter for a role as DevOps lead and he asked me how much time would it take me to build a CI/CD pipeline for a customer.
 When I answered that I could set something up for a customer in a day he reacted surprised.

-# It Depends
 The right answer was of course: _it depends_.
 This post I will explain how I set up a simple pipeline for this website.
-It took me only a couple of minutes.
+It only took me a couple of minutes.
 You will have your html en javascript files (source code) and a place where to store and host the files and maybe a domain name.

 # Components
 I am using the awesome static website generator _Hexo_ for the Prospire website.
 Hexo is javascript based static website generator inspired on _Hugo_, the Golang variant of a static website generator.